Kamouyiaraki/nhm_training/nhm-hpc/overview.md

 Login node
 ----------

-The head nodes are the nodes you log into using SSH, and are used to manage files, install software, and submit jobs through the job scheduler (Slurm).
-The head node is called hpc-head-002.
+The head node is the node you log into using SSH, and is used to manage files, install software, and submit jobs through the job scheduler (Slurm).
+The head node is called **hpc-head-002**.

 Compute nodes
 -------------

-The nodes where actual computations are performed.
+The compute nodes are where the actual computations are performed.
 Jobs are distributed across these nodes to utilize their combined processing power.

 | Hostname     | CPUs | Memory | GPUs                       |
 |--------------|------|--------|----------------------------|